Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features: Experiments

 \subsection{Comparison to State-of-the-Arts}

-Table \ref{tab:accuracy} shows that existing STR methods and their performances on the eight STR benchmark datasets, including the variant versions of IC13 and IC15.
+Table \ref{tab:accuracy} shows the existing STR methods and their performances on the eight STR benchmark datasets, including the variant versions of IC13 and IC15.
 In this comparison, we only consider the existing methods that are trained on MJSynth and SynthText.

-When comparing the existing STR methods, PREN2D, Bhunia \etal, and ABINet showed state-of-the-art performances (See underlined values in the table).
-When compared to them, MATRN achieves the stat-of-the-art performances on all evaluation datasets except IC15$_\text{L}$.
-Specifically, our model achieved superior performance improvements on SVTP and CUTE, 1.2 percent point (pp) and 2.4pp respectively, because these datasets contain low-quality images, curved images, or proper nouns.
-Therefore, we found that our multi-modal feature enhancement resolves the difficulties of scene text images, which cannot solve alone.
-Bhunia \etal~\cite{JVSR} still holds the best position on IC15$_\text{L}$, but MATRN shows huge performance gains on the other datasets: 1.5pp on IIIT, 2.5pp on SVT, 0.3 on IC13$_\text{L}$, 4.8pp on SVTP, and 4.4pp on CUTE.
+When comparing the existing STR methods, PREN2D, JVSR, and ABINet showed state-of-the-art performances (See underlined values in the table).
+When compared to them, MATRN achieves the state-of-the-art performances on all evaluation datasets except IC15$_\text{L}$.
+Specifically, our model achieved superior performance improvements on SVTP and CUTE, 1.3 percent point (pp) and 1.8pp respectively, because these datasets contain low-quality images, curved images, or proper nouns.
+Therefore, we found that our multi-modal fusion modules resolve the difficulties of scene text images, which cannot solve alone.
+JVSR~\cite{JVSR} still holds the best position on IC15$_\text{L}$, but MATRN shows huge performance gains on the other datasets: 1.4pp on IIIT, 2.8pp on SVT, 0.3pp on IC13$_\text{L}$, 4.9pp on SVTP, and 3.8pp on CUTE.

-For apples-to-apples comparisons, we reproduced ABINet, which is one of the state-of-the-art methods.
-The sanity check shows marginal performance gaps between reported and reproduced scores.
-Compared with the reproduced ABINet, MATRN improved the performances by 0.5pp, 1.4pp, 0.5pp, 0.6pp, 1.2pp, and 4.9pp on IIIT, SVT, IC13, IC15, SVTP, and CUTE, respectively.
-On average, the performance improved from 96.0\% to 96.7\% for regular datasets and from 87.1\% to 88.3\% for irregular datasets.
+For apples-to-apples comparisons, we reproduced ABINet, which is one of the state-of-the-art methods and also our baseline before adding multi-modal fusion modules.
+In the sanity check, we observed that all reproduced performances are aligned upon confidence intervals from the reported scores.
+When comparing MATRN from the reproduced ABINet, the performance improvements are statistically significant over all datasets and the gaps are 0.4pp, 1.3pp, 0.7pp, 0.7pp, 1.3pp, and 4.5pp on IIIT, SVT, IC13$_\text{S}$, IC15$_\text{S}$, SVTP, and CUTE, respectively.

-Many previous works, such as SE-ASTER, SRN, ABINet, Bhunia \etal, and VisionLAN, also analyzed how semantic information can be utilized for text recognition.
+Many previous works, such as SE-ASTER, SRN, ABINet, JVSR, and VisionLAN, also analyzed how semantic information can be utilized for text recognition.
 When compared to them, MATRN shows the best performances on all but one datasets.
 This result implies that our incorporation method for visual and semantic features is effective compared to the existing methods that utilized semantic information.